A robust statistical framework for cyber-vulnerability prioritisation under partial information in threat intelligence: Discussion

-Second, AGR better identifies the added information content provided by the variables for the cyber-vulnerability data: referring to Table \ref{tab: RGA-AGR real data}, two different models are considered, the full one (all the relevant variables in the dataset derived from Table \ref{tab: data structure} are involved) and a restricted one, where the ``CIA'' components of attack vectors are excluded.
-We note that LinReg does not distinguish these two models (up to the third significant digit), while MidQR always does (except for MidQR($\tau_{12}$) using AGR).
+Referring to Table \ref{tab: RGA-AGR real data}, two different models are considered: the full one (all the relevant variables in the dataset derived from Table \ref{tab: data structure} are involved) and a restricted one, where the ``CIA'' components of attack vectors are excluded.
+This choice is driven by a better understanding of the role of the CVSS impact dimensions in vulnerability prioritisation and cyber threat analysis \citep{allodi2014comparing,allodi2017security}.
+Table \ref{tab: RGA-AGR real data} suggests that different regression models provide different information regarding the role of the CIA attributes, where OrdLog generates larger deviations (outliers) with high accuracy that seriously affect the average accuracy performance; clearly, quantile-based indices depicted in Figure \ref{fig: boxplots RGA-AGR real data} are more robust with regard to such anomalies.
+Furthermore, the two models show different behaviours at varying quantile levels, as exhibited in Figure \ref{fig: trends RGA-AGR}.

-Furthermore, restricting our attention to MidQR, we see that AGR is more sensitive than RGA with respect to the choice of the quantile level in terms of model discrimination: formally, let us consider the ratios